A few years ago I wrote the article

 though less ideal.
 As Beanstalk's Mary Davies wrote about in her

-, with table-based designs the issue is resolved
+article on Table Structures, with table-based designs the issue is resolved

 by simply structuring the cell layout in such a manner that the spiders "read"